snowplow-archive/snowplow.github.com/_posts/2015-04-15-snowplow-r64-palila-released.md

 This serves three purposes:

-1. **The same underlying business logic is applied to the data before different users query it**.
+1. **The same underlying business logic is applied to the data before different users query it**, so that all users who query the data are working from the same underlying set of assumptions and definitions.
 When we join and aggregate the event level data, we are actually applying business logic to the underlying event-level data.
 How we aggregate the data will be a function of, for example:
   * How we identify users
   * How we define sessions
   * What dimensions we are interested in, for the key entities that matter to our business
 2. **It makes querying more efficient**.
-The aggregate tables are typically simpler to compose queries against, and can be integrated directly into a business intelligence or pivot tool
+The aggregate tables are typically simpler to compose queries against, and can be integrated directly into a business intelligence or pivoting tool
 3. **It makes querying faster** because the aggregate data sets are smaller than the event-level data, with `distkeys` and `sortkeys` optimized to support fast joins.

-We call this process of aggregating *data modeling*.
+We call this process *data modeling*.

 The data modeling process will be very familiar to existing Snowplow users who are also using [Looker][looker].
-That is because Looker provides a powerful and flexible framework to enable users to devleop and iterate on their data models.
+That is because Looker provides a powerful and flexible framework to enable users to develop and iterate on their data models.
 Indeed, working with joint Snowplow-Looker customers has been very helpful in driving our thinking about how best to perform data modeling.

-It should also be familiar to any Snowplow user has created a users or single customer view table, as this is an example of data modeling.
-We've found that the vast majority of our users have done this amongst those that are not using Looker.
+It should also be familiar to many other Snowplow users.
+We've worked with a number of Snowplow clients who do not use Looker, and nearly all of them end up creating aggregate tables to power queries.

-In spite of Looker's great data-modeling functionality, there are a number of reasons we chose to make it possible to perform the data-modeling step as part of the core Snowplow pipeline:
+In spite of Looker's great data modeling functionality, there are a number of reasons we chose to make data modeling a core step in the Snowplow pipeline:

-1. Not all Snowplow users use Looker.
-Some use other Business Intelligence tools, some use a variety of other statistical and analytical tools directly on the event-level data.
-For these users, the ability to do data modeling will be enormously valuable.
+1. For users who are not using Looker, having a formal framework for managing their data modeling process is very valuable, as we have seen with the users we have implemented this for to date.
 2. Looker users with very large data volumes, or data pipelines that run frequently, will struggle to generate their aggregate tables (persistent derived tables in Looker terminology) fast enough if the process is managed via Looker.
 The reason is that Looker rebuilds these tables from scratch each time they need to be updated (i.e. with every data load).
 By moving the process of generating those tables outside of Looker, it is possible to update an existing set of tables based just on the new data that has landed with the last data pipeline run, which is significantly faster than reprocessing based on the entire data set.
+(We've seen queries data modeling queries that took hours compress down to executing in less than 10 minutes.)
 3. We found that Looker users often wanted to make their derived tables available to other applications and processes.

 So this release offers something for Looker and non-Looker customers alike.

-<h2><a name="basic-model">2.
+<h2><a name="mechanics">2.
 Understanding how the data modeling takes place</a></h2>

 The data modeling takes place in the datawarehouse, once new data has been loaded by the StorageLoader.